-At Watson & Associates, we provide a wide range of assistance for government changes including:
+At Watson & Associates, our request for equitable adjustment and government contracts consulting team and CDA attorneys provide a wide range of assistance for government changes under FAR 52.243 including:

 - Assessment of contract terms and application of the FAR Changes Clause;